Choosing Your Subjects

 Entry to Higher Education

-Over 75% of our students apply for university and in The Polesworth School Sixth Form @ Tomlinson Hall we have an extremely good record for helping our students secure their places at university.
+Around 75% of our students apply for university and in The Polesworth School Sixth Form @ Tomlinson Hall we have an extremely good record for helping our students secure their places at university.

 There are many reasons for moving into Higher Education after completing ‘A’ levels.
-For many students it is a vital step in order to pursue their chosen careers; others develop a real interest in a subject area and want to study it further; some are still uncertain about a specific career but believe a degree will improve their chances of getting a good job and many feel that the whole experience of University will give them opportunities they would not otherwise have.
+For many students it is a vital step in order to pursue their chosen careers; others develop a real interest in a subject area and want to study it further; some are still uncertain about a specific career but believe a degree will improve their chances of getting a good job and many feel that the whole experience of university will give them opportunities they would not otherwise have.

 The process of applying for University begins early and in The Polesworth School Sixth Form @ Tomlinson Hall we provide plenty of help and guidance, through Higher Education Information events, visiting speakers, Open Day visits and tutorial work.